 - Start typing a name to add them

-- When one of your team members gets the notification, they just verify you are indeed co-workers and that’s it!
+- When one of your team members gets the notification, all they need to do is just verify you are a co-worker.

 How to remove teammates from LinkedIn